In situ: Materials science

 By the mid-1980s, the term in situ was adopted in materials science, particularly in the field of heterogeneous catalysis, where a catalyst in one phase facilitates a chemical reaction in a different phase.
 The term later expanded beyond catalysis and is now applied across various disciplines of materials science, alongside the opposite designation ex situ.
 For example, in situ describes the study of a sample maintained in a steady state (Note: In sample characterization terminology, a system is in a steady state condition when one or more of its characteristics remain constant over time.
 This condition does not necessarily correspond to thermodynamic equilibrium.)

 condition within a controlled environment, where specific parameters such as temperature or pressure are regulated.
 This approach allows researchers to observe materials under conditions that replicate their functional states.
 Examples include a sample held at a fixed temperature inside a cryostat, an electrode material operating within an electric battery, or a specimen enclosed within a sealed container to protect it from external influences.

 In transmission electron microscopy (TEM) and scanning transmission electron microscopy (STEM), in situ refers to the observation of materials as they are exposed to external stimuli within the microscope, under conditions that mimic their natural environments.
 This enables real-time observation of material behavior at the nanoscale.
 External stimuli in in situ TEM/STEM experiments may include mechanical loading, pressure, temperature variation, electrical biasing, radiation, and environmental exposure to gases, liquids, or magnetic fields, individually or in combination.
-These conditions allow researchers to study atomic-level processes—such as phase transformations, chemical reactions, or mechanical deformations—thereby providing insights into material properties and behavior essential for advances in materials science.
+These conditions allow researchers to study atomic-level processes, such as phase transformations, chemical reactions, and mechanical deformations.